Mission Hill Triangle Architectural Conservation District

 Design Review Process

-All exterior work at front elevations, side elevations, or at rooftops that is, or will be, visible from any public way requires the review of the MHTACDC, with the exception of work occurring at rear elevations.
-You must submit a Design Approval Application to the Commission and it must be approved by the Commission before beginning any exterior work that is subject to Commission review.
+All exterior work proposed on front elevations, side elevations, or on rooftops that is (or will be) visible from any public way requires the review of the MHTACDC - the exception is work at rear elevations.
+You must submit a Design Approval Application to the Commission and it must be approved by the Commission before beginning any work subject to Commission review.

 - To save time and costs, please contact staff early in the planning process to determine project compliance with the standards and criteria.